My finances, my projects, my life

 Does investing €50 a month make sense?

-Prices are rising and pressure on household budgets is increasing.
-Saving for the future is often the first casualty of a financial squeeze, especially since many people believe it’s not worth investing each month if the amounts are small.
-However, not only does setting a little aside make long-term financial sense, it is a good method of investment, helping you learn to deal with market fluctuations and develop good savings habits.
+Following an upsurge in inflation and increased pressure on household budgets, saving for the future is often the first casualty of a financial squeeze.
+Many people believe it’s not worth investing each month if the amounts are small, but setting a little aside not only makes long-term financial sense but helps investors learn to deal with market fluctuations and develop good savings habits.

 Little and often is one of the best ways to invest.
-By putting at least some money into financial markets each month, rather than a lump sum all in one go, investors get to buy stocks, bonds or funds at a range of prices.
+By putting at least a small amount of money into financial markets every month, rather than a lump sum all in one go, investors get to buy shares, bonds or funds at a range of prices.

-This helps to avoid the risk of committing a large amount of money at a time when share prices are high and could be in danger of a correction.
-Instead, a regular €50 will buy more when markets are cheap, and less when they are expensive, but it will roughly even out over time.
+This helps avoid the risk of committing a large amount of money at a time when share prices are high and could be in danger of a correction.
+A regular €50 will buy more when markets are cheap, and less when they are expensive, but it will roughly even out over time.

 The magic of compounding

-Investing monthly also helps in developing good habits.
-Even if you start off investing as little as €50, you can increase the amount when you receive a pay rise or a windfall.
+Investing monthly also helps investors develop good habits.
+Even if you start off investing as little as €50, you can increase the amount if you receive a pay rise or a windfall.
 If you’re used to a certain amount of money leaving your account each month, you won’t miss it.

 What’s more, you don’t have to agonise over whether it’s a good time to invest or what to invest in – it all happens automatically.
 This is a good savings discipline for life.